MalloZup/salt-grimoire/README.md

-# Saltstack Suse grimoirelab experimental
+# salt grimoirelab experimental

 Welcome at moment this project is under development.

+Goal for this project is to use grimoirelab for specific purposes on salt dev.

 # Deployment:
 However you can deploy already a first version with: